VedantVallal/SampleProject/README.md

 8. Review & Merge

-Wait for the Team Leader to review your PR.
+Wait for the Vedant to review your PR.
 Once approved, it will be merged into main.